KelvinHong/rec-sys-movielens/README.md

 ### K-Nearest Neighbors for Movies

 This application is to recommend similar movies to the chosen movie.
+The underlying logic is to use user ratings as a basis to calculate the distance between different movies, then find the nearest movies to the chosen movie (hence the name, nearest neighbors).

+Based on our experiments, this KNN techniques did suggest related movies based on their genres.
+Feel free to play around on your own!

 Run
 ```
 python KNN_interactive.py